-Granted, a cancer diagnosis is much more serious than a ski trip but the idea is the same.
+Granted, a cancer diagnosis is much more serious than a ski trip or the beach but the idea is the same.

 Cancer Prehabilitation is one or more therapies that each of us understands intuitively.
 Performing a certain exercise to prepare for surgery, chemotherapy and/or radiation to improve the healing or the recovery time just makes sense.
 Learning about your cancer diagnosis in order to prepare emotionally and reduce anxiety and stress also makes sense.